 If you spend a lot of money on groceries and gas – and most families do – the Blue Cash Preferred® from American Express is ready to reward your spending.
 With 6% cash back at U.S. supermarkets for up to $6,000 in purchases per year, 6% cash back on select U.S. streaming subscriptions and 3% cash back at U.S. gas stations and transit, you can put a significant amount of cash back in your pocket.

-In addition to earning one of the highest cash back percentages available on groceries, you’ll also earn a $250 bonus after spending $1,000 in your first three months of card ownership.
+In addition to earning one of the highest cash back percentages available on groceries, for a limited time you’ll also earn a $300 statement credit after spending $3,000 in your first six months of card ownership (offer expires 12/10/20).
 Plus, any purchase that doesn’t come with a better cash back reward automatically earns 1% cash back.

-Yes, this credit card has a $95 annual fee, but it’ll only take $1,584 in grocery purchases to earn that back in cash back rewards.
+Yes, this credit card has a $95 annual fee ($0 in first year for a limited time until 12/10/20), but it’ll only take $1,584 in grocery purchases to earn that back in cash back rewards.
 Any rewards you earn after that will be gravy – or lunch meat, sandwich bread and cereal.
 We consider it one of our favorite cash back cards for families.

 Best credit card for everyday spending